Luceos/php-tutorial/chapter.1.introduction.md

 Great web applications can only be built by understanding the basics.
 In my position as a developer I regularly see code from clients which is insecure, rigid and way too taxing.

 Every chapter in this book will require you to think hard about the ethics of programming; including performance, scalability and security.
 More on this in chapter [<X>](x).

+## How this book works

+After this introductory chapter we will dive into actually writing code as fast as possible.
+Each chapter will have additional reading material that will provide you a better understanding of code ethics, utilities and work process.

+You should at least have a tutor available to you for asking questions and checking your assignments.
+If you do not have a tutor yet, please contact me through my [github](https://github.com/Luceos) or [linkedin](http://linkedin.com/in/Luceos) account to find one for you.

+The best way to actually remember each chapter is to read it and then run through the assignments.
+Each chapter should be followed up with the next one within a week.